 Uhlman Fellows will be required to participate in discussions in response to short readings that explore the public role of the humanities.
 The readings and discussions will focus on issues such as: the importance of public education, humanistic knowledge in the media, and the value of the humanities for well-informed participation in contemporary political cultures.
 The Uhlman Fellows will also participate in the annual Adams Symposium in the spring semester and meet with the visiting keynote speaker.

-In addition, Uhlman Fellows will coordinate the annual graduate student event, hosted by the Carolina Center for Jewish Studies.
+In addition, Uhlman Fellows might be asked to coordinate the annual graduate student event, hosted by the Carolina Center for Jewish Studies.
 This simply involves identifying and inviting a guest speaker, coordinating event logistics and helping promote the event to grad students (with help from staff at the Carolina Center for Jewish Studies), and taking a lead role with hosting responsibilities while the guest is in town.
-This event will be held in the 2023-24 academic year.

 Stipend: Each Uhlman Fellow in Jewish Studies Public Humanities will receive a stipend of $2,000 (payable in two distributions) for reading the assigned materials, participating in the workshop/ conversations, attending the Adams Symposium in the spring, and developing the public project and the grad student network events.
 Uhlman Fellows will also receive an additional $250 stipend upon submission of a final project report.
 There are no fees for meals or reading materials; and there are no required papers or written projects.